GarethMarriott/CSC322-A2/README.md

-TO RUN THE BASIC TASK
+TO RUN THE BASIC TASK RESULT in tmp/result.txt

 bash ./run_single_puzzle.sh {path/to/puzzle}